Etzeitet/powerdns-recursor-docker/README.md

 A powerdns-recursor docker image based on tcely/powerdns-recursor image.

+Note: `v2.0.0` is the latest version, but is functionally equivalent to `v1.0.6`.
+However, some Env Vars have been renamed hence the bump to `v2.0.0`.

 This new container is designed for acting as a DNS recursor between an authoritative DNS server and a forwarding or recursive DNS server.
 This container originally was intended for using Pi-Hole as the forwarding server.
 However, I have made it more